slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On classic books

-> *'The great books are the books that never have to be written again.'-- Carl Van Doren*
+> *'The great books are the books that never have to be written again.' -- Carl Van Doren*

 > *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*